 Monmouth University offers a comprehensive, for credit, Post-Master's Certificate in Play Therapy.
 This program is designed to enhance the clinical practice of mental health professionals working with children and adolescents.

-The Graduate Certificate Program offers graduate-level Play Therapy-specific courses that exceed the 150-course-hour requirement for mental health professionals pursuing a Registered Play Therapist (RPT) credential from the Association for Play Therapy (APT).
+The Post-Master's Certificate Program offers graduate-level Play Therapy-specific courses that exceed the 150-course-hour requirement for mental health professionals pursuing a Registered Play Therapist (RPT) credential from the Association for Play Therapy (APT).
 Students in the program can also work toward the required 500 direct practice clinical hours in play therapy and the required 50 hours of supervision necessary to become a Registered Play Therapist.

-The Graduate Certificate Play Therapy courses include:
+The Post-Master's Certificate Play Therapy courses include:

 Four courses are hybrid and meet every other weekend on campus, and two courses are currently offered completely online.